Finding Your Way in Iceland | Car Rental & Road Information

 Why Doesn't Every Location in Iceland Have an Address?

-With the exception of the major cities of Reykjavík and Akureyri, Iceland is still a very rural place.
-Infrastructure is simple and there may only be one or two roads which take you to any given location.
+With the exception of the city of Reykjavik and the town of Akureyri, Iceland is still a very rural place.
+Infrastructure is often simple, and there may only be one or two roads that take you to any given location.

 For that reason, some country hotels and businesses have no postal address.
 They may only use the name of the farm and the name of the county in which the farm is located.
 It is simply the only business in that area, and the locals know where to go and where to make deliveries, so there is no need for an address.